Websoft9Archive/ansible-nextcloud/docs/solution-https.md

 # SSL/HTTPS

+Before setting, you have to complete binding domain and make sure you can access by HTTP.

-Nextcloud deployment package has installed the SSL module of Nginx and open Certificate Authority **[Let's Encrypt](https://letsencrypt.org/)** for you configure the HTTPS quickly and conveniently.
+Nextcloud deployment package has installed the SSL module of Nginx and open Certificate Authority **[Let's Encrypt](https://letsencrypt.org/)** for you to configure the HTTPS quickly.

-> In addition to the vhost configuration file, HTTPS settings do not need to modify any files in Nginx
+> Except for the vhost configuration file, HTTPS settings do not need to modify any other files in Nginx.

 ## Quick configuration